 To be an interprofessional, collaborative community for the creation, exchange, and dissemination of evidence-based knowledge related to the prevention, identification, assessment, and treatment of hearing and balance disorders and differences during childhood and adolescence.

-- Normal/abnormal auditory development
+- Typical and atypical auditory and vestibular development

 - Nature and etiologies of hearing loss in children, including the study of syndromes and genetics